-Former Nightclub Owner ‘Partially Responsible’ For Deadly Crash Involving Former Dallas Cowboys Players
+Former Nightclub Owner, Former Cowboy ‘Partially Responsible’ For Deadly Crash

-DALLAS (CBSDFW.COM) – It took a Dallas County jury approximately five hours to find the owner of the now defunct Irving nightclub Beamers partially responsible for a December 2012 deadly crash involving former Dallas Cowboy Josh Brent and Jerry Brown.
+DALLAS (CBSDFW.COM) – It took a Dallas County jury approximately five hours to find the owner of the now defunct Irving nightclub Beamers and former Cowboy player Josh Brent partially responsible for a December 2012 deadly crash involving Brent and teammate Jerry Brown.
+Brown was killed.

 Brent was driving drunk and crashed after being over-served at the club and his friend and passenger Brown was killed.

-Brent served several months behind bars for intoxication manslaughter.
+Brent served several months behind bars for intoxication manslaughter and got one year of probation.

+“There’s a reason why Texas law holds bars accountable for injuries caused by overserved patrons,” said plaintiff attorney Charla Aldous.
+“This establishment chose to continue serving this celebrity guest because he was buying expensive bottles and running up a large tab.
+No one bothered to consider the consequences when he got behind the wheel.”

 Beamers closed in 2013, six months after the deadly crash.